EarthScope/rover/docs/index.md

    ```
    <datarepo>/data/<network>/<year>/<day>/<station>.<network>.<year>.<day>
    ```
-## Exploring Rover
+## Exploring ROVER

-Rover has built-in help.
-The command `rover help` prints a rover introduction to the terminal.
+ROVER has built-in help.
+The command `rover help` prints a ROVER introduction to the terminal.

-There are many more options available in rover including; the ability to send emails that monitor rover request and subscriptions (see the `--email` option), view listings of contiguous traces (via the `rover list-index join` command), or view the status of a long-running download using a web browser (by default at [http://localhost:8000/](http://localhost:8000/)).`rover help help` prints a list of [commands](commands.md) available in the rover code suite.
+There are many more options available in ROVER including; the ability to send emails that monitor ROVER request and subscriptions (see the `--email` option), view listings of contiguous traces (via the `rover list-index join` command), or view the status of a long-running download using a web browser (by default at [http://localhost:8000/](http://localhost:8000/)).`rover help help` prints a list of [commands](commands.md) available in the ROVER code suite.

-Rover is configurable via the rover.config file or by using the command line.
+ROVER is configurable via the rover.config file or by using the command line.
 Type `rover -h` to see the configuration parameters that are adjustable using the command line.

 For more detailed examples, see more [example commands to download data](download.md) and [example commands to manage and maintain the local repository](maintenance.md).

 ## Copyright and License

-Rover is a [IRIS Data Management Center](http://ds.iris.edu/ds/nodes/dmc/) product.
+ROVER is a [IRIS Data Management Center](http://ds.iris.edu/ds/nodes/dmc/) product.

 It is free software and can be redistributed and/or modified under the terms of the GNU General Public License, version 3 or later, as published by the Free Software Foundation.

-Rover is distributed without any warranty including the implied warranty of merchantability or fitness for a particular purpose.
+ROVER is distributed without any warranty including the implied warranty of merchantability or fitness for a particular purpose.
 See the GNU General Public License for more details.

-A copy of the GNU General Public License should be included with the Rover package.
+A copy of the GNU General Public License should be included with the ROVER package.
 If not, see http://www.gnu.org/licenses/.

 Copyright (c) 2018 Incorporated Research
 Institutions for Seismology (IRIS).